NCALM-UH/CODEM/arcgispro/README.md

 1. Launch the ArcGIS Python Command Prompt

     ![python_command_prompt](images/python_cmd_prompt.png)
 1. Enter the following command, where the argument to `--file` is the file-path copied in the previous step.
 This command will have significant console output, and may contain warnings and some errors, that is okay.
+Upon completion, close the command prompt.

     ```doscon
     (arcgispro-py3) C:\Users\ogi\AppData\Local\Programs\ArcGIS\Pro\bin\Python\envs\arcgispro-py3>conda create \